thunderrabbit/robnugen-journal-entries/2018/05/06today.md

 Japan so will attend more often.
 Kay had to bounce early and Thanuja was not there at all, but Oliver came!
 Yay!
 Had not seen him in over a year.

+Oh, and I spent a good bit of time working on ConSwi.